mauuulana/Explit/README.md

 <h1>Explit

-Explit is abrevation of **Explorer Asistant**.
-This application hopefully can asist to all explorers for exploring the space to learn about iOS technology.
+Explit is abrevation of **Explorer Assistant**.
+This application hopefully can assist to all explorers for exploring the space to learn about iOS technology.

 <hr>
 <h3>Features